Many of you have asked what a work-at-home schedule looks like while homeschooling 2 kids bilingually.

 Juggling work while making sure kids are fed, clean, healthy, and educated can sometimes feel like a circus.

-Remember to give your family time to adjust and process of everything.
+Remember to give your family time to adjust and to process everything.

 We are all definitely learning as we go, and we can encourage each other!